Anwarsaeed1/MTS-invoices-/README.md

 ## Excel Import

-The system includes a mock Excel parser.
-For production use, integrate with:
+The system includes a mock Excel parser with:
 - PhpSpreadsheet
 - Spout
 - Or implement a custom Excel reader

-## License

-This project is open source and available under the MIT License.